olimyuldoshev2003/HW6_String._Methods_of_string/README.md

 # JavaScript Number methods

-In js we've many types of the methods of number methods like strings, but the main methods are this:
+In js we've many types of number methods like strings, but the main methods are this: